 Generally speaking, non-member spouses need to be accompanied by their spouse when visiting the Club, and charges for food & beverages can only be made by the member.

-Spouses can become full members for just a flat $ 150 per year.
+Spouses can become full members at a cost of only $160 per year.